 - Reconnect the battery.
-Start your car and use your OBDII scan tool to clear trouble codes and reset the check engine light.
+Start your car, use your OBDII scan tool to clear trouble codes, and reset the check engine light.

-It’s always a good idea to do a test drive after you replace any engine component, just to make sure everything’s working correctly.
+It’s always a good idea to do a test drive after replacing any engine component, just to make sure everything’s working correctly.
 Clear the trouble codes first, so you can be made aware of any new ones that pop up.

 And that’s all there is to it!
 As you can see, cleaning and replacing the EGR valve is easy once you know what you’re looking for.
 This easy fix will greatly improve your car’s performance and make sure you never fail an emission test.